 - Montana Fellowship: Funded annually through the L.E.A.W.
 Foundation since 2006 to support residencies by artists from Montana.

-- Richard S. and Julia Louise Reynolds Poetry Fellowship: This fellowship for poets is supported by a three-year grant from the Reynolds Foundation.
+- Richard S. and Julia Louise Reynolds Poetry Fellowship: This fellowship for poets is supported by a grant from the Reynolds Foundation.

 - Jane Geuting Camp Fellowship: Established in 1988 in memory of former VCCA Board President Jane Camp by her family and the J.L.
 Camp Foundation.